markwest1972/smart-security-camera/s3-upload/readme.md

 * **s3-upload-file.js** - node.js script that uploads file.
 * **process-file.sh** - bash script for running node.js script and removing file after upload.
 Called by Motion according to the *on_picture_save* parameter in Motions configuration file.

+## Where is the Java version of this function?

+There isn't one.

 ## How to use

 Assuming that you are uploading from a Raspberry Pi Zero: